-The Horizontal should be set about .050" from the front of the first main to be bored, making sure that that position will allow the head to travel up without interference.
+The Horizontal should be set about .050" offset from the front of the first main to be bored, making sure that, that position will allow the head to travel up without interference.
 Bring the head down and roughly center it in front of the first main.
 It does not need to be perfectly centered to set the horizontal zero.
-Press the Horizontal Zero button at this location.
+Double tap the X button from the set zeros tab to set the horizontal zero.

-In/Out and Vertical Zero
+Y-axis (In/Out Zero)

-Locate the supplied Last Word indicator and small magnetic base.
+Locate the supplied indicator and small magnetic base.
 Mount on cutterhead as shown below.

-Using the Horizontal handwheel move the indicator inside the main bore, making sure the indicator is not touching the main bore at this point.
-You will be indicating both sides and the bottom of the saddle, generally the cap is not used to indicate from.
+Using the X-axis handwheel increment option move the indicator inside the main bore, making sure the indicator is not touching the main bore at this point.
+You will be indicating both sides and the bottom of the saddle, generally the cap is not used while indicating the bore.

 Physically move the indicator and mag base on the cutterhead until there is about .010" pressure on it.
 Start rotating the spindle CW and CCW watching he indicator.
-As there is too much or too little pressure on the indicator, use the In/Out and Vertical handwheel to adjust the spindle in the bore until all three point are equal.
-Press the In/Out and Vertical zero buttons at this point.
+Move the machine in the Y-axis (In/Out) with the handwheel increment until the indicator readings are the same on both the sides and the saddle locations of the main.
+Once equal double tap the Y and Z buttons on the set zeros tab to set the zero locations for the program